 For these hours spent working outside of class time will I have to "clock in" and "clock out" at the organization in which I'm doing the project?

 No, this is not intended to be like an internship, where you would have a set schedule of hours that you work.
 Basically, you are functioning as a team of consultants for that organization.
 You decide when and for how long you spend time at the organization.

 If I work full-time, how do I meet the requirements for Senior Experience?

-- If your employer can provide a suitable project, and if you can persuade three or four other students to work with you, you can do your project in the organization in which you are employed;
+- If your employer can provide a suitable project, and if you can persuade four other students to work with you, you can do your project in the organization in which you are employed;

 - You can do a project in an organization in which you can meet with the key employees of that organization during non-business hours, i.e., evenings and weekends;